- Accreditations & Awards

 SPECIAL POPULATION SUPPORT PROGRAM

-SPSP is a program to provide early disease intervention for those in our community using substances.
-SPSP staff provides education and testing at locations where the substance using community may congregate, decreasing the barriers to health care for that population.
-This program is active in 2 regions, both Bloomington and surrounding areas as well as Terre Haute and the surrounding areas.
+SPSP is a program to provide early disease intervention for those in our community using drugs and alcohol with a focus on people who inject drugs.
+This program is active in two regions, both Bloomington and surrounding areas as well as Terre Haute and the surrounding areas.
 In addition, Supportive Care counseling is available for people living with HIV who struggle with substance use or abuse (see Client Services for more information on Supportive Care.